futoin/specs/draft/ftn8.2_master_auth.md

     existing shared Secret.
 4. Ensure temporary key and new Secret quality by AuthService.
 5. Use one of supported key derivation strategies:
-    - do not lock on one method
+    - do not lock on one method,
-    - allow tradeoff between performance and extra security at use time
+    - allow tradeoff between performance and extra security at use time.
-6. Key exchange interval solely depends on Invoker, but AuthService may deactivate too old/too used keys (defined by configuration).
+6. Secret exchange interval solely depends on Invoker, but AuthService may deactivate too old/too used keys (defined by configuration).

 ## 2.2.
-Secure symmetric key exchange
+Secure Master Secret exchange

 1. Service makes initial call:
-    - generates a temporary assymetric key
+    - generates a temporary assymetric key,
-    - requests a new key from AuthService providing:
+    - requests a new Master Secret from AuthService providing:
-        - the temporary public key for response encryption
+        - the temporary public key for response encryption,
-        - current active key ID as part of MAC
+        - current active Master Secret ID as part of MAC.
 2. AuthService processes the request:
-    - ensures request is authentic based on MAC signature
+    - ensures request is authentic based on MAC signature,
-    - generates a new Secret
+    - generates a new Secret,
-    - cleans up old secrets ensuring current active key ID remains
+    - cleans up old secrets ensuring current active Master Secret ID remains,
-    - sends back the new key encrypted by the temporary public key
+    - sends back the new Master Secret encrypted by the temporary public key.
 3. Service processes response:
-    - decrypts the payload using the temporary private key
+    - decrypts the payload using the temporary private key,
-    - injects the new secret key as primary
+    - injects the new Master Secret as primary.
-4. Service gradually starts using the new Secret
+4. Service gradually starts using the new Secret.
-5. Both the new Secret and the previous Secret are active
+5. Both the new Secret and the previous Secret are active.

 Goals met:

-* Forward secrecy even if any key gets compromised
+* Forward secrecy even if any secret gets compromised.
-* Works over unencrypted/untrusted channels, but discouraged
+* Works over unencrypted/untrusted channels, but discouraged.
-* Ensure rolling Secret updates without communication interruptions
+* Ensure rolling Secret updates without communication interruptions.
-* AuthService controls Secret quality
+* AuthService controls Secret quality.
-* Resource-heavy assymetric key generation is responsibility of Service to protect AuthService of heavy load
+* Resource-heavy assymetric key generation is responsibility of Service to protect AuthService of heavy load.
-* Initiating Service (acting as Invoker) is responsible for periodic key exchange
+* Initiating Service (acting as Invoker) is responsible for periodic Master Secret exchange.
-    - It can not do that at all to reduce complexity, if static key is acceptable
+    - It can not do that at all to reduce complexity, if static key is acceptable.
-    - It avoids overcomplicating design with AuthService-to-Service callbacks
+    - It avoids overcomplicating design with AuthService-to-Service callbacks.

 ## 2.3 "sec" field structured format